SoftStoneDevelop/Gedaq.Npgsql/README.md

 </h3>

-Attributes and provider required for Gedaq ORM operation for PostgreSQL database.
+Attributes required for Gedaq ORM operation for PostgreSQL database.